 The UK Officially left the EU on 31 January 2020.
-However, the Withdrawal Agreement (an agreement negotiated between the UK government and the EU) contains a transitional period that runs until 31 December 2020 and it is effectively ‘business as usual’ until then.
+However, the Withdrawal Agreement (an agreement negotiated between the UK government and the EU) contained a transitional period that ran until 31 December 2020 and it was effectively ‘business as usual’ until then.

 Do I need to worry?

 Only pan-EU IP rights granted by the EUIPO are affected.
 There is no impact on European Patents granted by the EPO.